brimdata/zui/docs/Code-Base-Walkthrough.md

 **Animation**

 There is no solid convention on how to create animations.
-We've attempted `anime.js`, `react-spring.js`, native Web Animations , and css animation/transition properties.
+We've attempted `anime.js`, `react-spring.js`, native Web Animations, and css animation/transition properties.
 New code can use any method they prefer and seems appropriate.
-I'd say avoid react-spring because there are lots of API changes coming in v9.
-In the future, for drag and drop (like dragging around the tabs), I'd like to try out `react-beautiful-dnd`.
-I think that could replace our usage of `react-spring` and make the code much more readable.
+Avoid react-spring because there are lots of API changes coming in v9.
+In the future, for drag and drop (like dragging around the tabs), we'd like to try out `react-beautiful-dnd`, which could replace our usage of `react-spring` and make the code more readable.

 **API Client**